-If you are short on time, grill a fillet but if you would like to spend some time in the kitchen, try this traditional Cape Winelands recipe for King’s Bread Soup – an elegant and yet comforting combination with the La Motte Millennium.
+If you are short on time, grill a fillet but if you would like to spend some time in the kitchen, try this traditional Cape recipe for King’s Bread Soup.
+It is rich and hearty, but makes for an elegant combination with the 2017 La Motte Millennium.

 KING’S BREAD SOUP

 700 g beef shin or knuckle, cubed (reserve bones)